Kotlin Generic Variance Modifiers

 Let's say that you have a class that can be used to send messages of a certain type.

-, that is capable of sending any kind of messages.
+that is capable of sending any kind of message.
 The question is: can you use GeneralSender

 can send all kinds of messages, it should be able to send specific message types as well.